Skip to content

 A good photo editing workflow isn’t only about speed.
 It’s about being consistent, clear, and making the process smoother.
 By choosing the right gear, planning ahead, using automation tools, and following a structured editing process, you can save hours of time and get better results.

-These six steps are easy to put together and don’t require fancy equipment or a huge budget.
+These six core steps (plus a few extra tips) are easy to implement and don’t require fancy equipment or a huge budget.
 Over time, they’ll help you deliver faster, improve client satisfaction, and reduce stress in your post-production process.

 Read Next: Retouch with Photoshop: Enhance Stunning Lashes & Brows